ishazimba/to-do-list-api/README.md

 ## Usage

 You can use the provided API endpoints to manage your todo activities.
-Simply make HTTP requests to the respective endpoints using tools like `curl`, `fetch`, or Postman.
+Simply make HTTP requests to the respective endpoints using tools like insomnia or Postman.

 ## Getting Started